xiaodown/karmabot/README.md

 ## Notes

 - Make sure your bot has permission to read messages and see members in the channels you want it to operate in.
-- Due to Discord's markdown, three or more consecutive dashes (`---`) after a mention may not work as expected.
-Use spaces or avoid triple dashes.
+- Due to Discord's markdown, three or more consecutive dashes (`---`) after a mention may not work as expected (interpreted as a Markdown horizontal line).
+Recommend keeping BUZZKILL_NEGATIVE_MAX at 2.

 ---